 Instead, try to form a culture that rewards swift and immediate resolution of quality problems.

 Another potent method to apply is the standardization of processes across your organization.

 This will help you ensure that improvements are propagated between different teams and that the results of those improvements are statistically significant.

 Processes that are meant to be followed by smart individuals need to make sense to them.
 This is rule number 5.

 Beware of Vetocracies

-Do not confuse stakeholder involvement with an (ugly) form of democracy, sometimes referred to as vetocracy, where decisions can only move forward if unanimously approved.
+Do not confuse stakeholder involvement with an (ugly) form of democracy, sometimes called vetocracy, where decisions can only move forward if unanimously approved.

 7.6 Clarity and Accessibility

-Finally, always make sure to publish an Operations Guide with all the details of the processes mentioned above.
+Finally, always publish an Operations Guide with all the details of the processes mentioned above.